 Most consumers have favorite stores, some places that they know well and have been frequenting for years.
 That has made the ongoing collapse of many brick-and-mortar retailers in the face of growing e-commerce that much more painful for a lot of people as their familiar, beloved retail institutions start to disappear.

 Of course, the impact on consumers is relatively marginal when you compare it to how it affects the store employees or suppliers that find their livelihoods in serious doubt when it is their stores closing.
-However, with more and more retailers trying to figure out how to avoid going out of business as online shopping eats into their margins, this is one trend that doesn’t appear to be changing any time soon with more and more stores closing in 2019.
-So, here are 16 of your favorite stores that you should visit while the getting’s good because they might not be around forever.
+However, with more and more retailers trying to figure out how to avoid going out of business as online shopping eats into their margins, this is one trend that doesn’t appear to be changing any time soon with more and more stores closing.
+So, here are some of your favorite stores that you should visit while the getting’s good because they might not be around forever.

 Women’s clothing store Chico’s announced in January that it would be shuttering 250 stores by the end of 2021 in an effort to better compete with online retailers.
 The company has seen business on the decline, with revenue decreasing in each of the last three fiscal years.

 If you name your store after an empty space, maybe you shouldn’t be so shocked when you’re hit by a rash of store closures.
 In late November 2018, CEO Art Peck revealed that the chain that fulfilled all your basic clothing needs was thinking about shutting down underperforming locations “with urgency.”
 That led to the late February 2019 announcement that there were 230 such locations that would be shuttered and that the company would be splitting its Old Navy label off into a separate company.